ndtallant/self_study/ML_methods.md

 #### How do you interpret the model and its predictions?

-- Complexity?
-Low, Medium, High
+#### Implementation Reference
+- High Complexity (Depending on the space, particularly high dimensions)
-- Likely to Overfit?
-Yes, No
+- Less Likely to Overfit
-- Interpretability?
-Low, Medium, High
+- Low Interpretability
 - Training Time?
 Slow, Medium, Fast
 - Testing/Scoring Time?
 Slow, Medium, Fast